Welcome to ePsychConnect.com

 Saturday, April 15, 2023

-Moving towards our values and make it workable rather than running away from it
+Moving towards our values and making it workable rather than running away from it

 What we value the most is often what will give us the most pain.
 If we don’t value it, we wouldn’t care too much about it would we?